 Dangerous Animals in China

-Although once famed for tigerss roaming the country, outside of a few very mall places in northeastern and southeastern China, you are extremely unlikely to ever come into contact with a tiger.
+Although once famed for tigers roaming the country, outside of a few very mall places in northeastern and southeastern China, you are extremely unlikely to ever come into contact with a tiger.

-Mosquitos can be a problem in much of the country and they can carry diseases such as maleria in the far south (Sanya and Guangdong).
-Eensure you use bug spray and better to wear long sleeves when trekking in forest/jungle.
+Mosquitos can be a problem in much of the country and they can carry diseases such as malaria in the far south (Sanya and Guangdong).
+Ensure you use bug spray and better to wear long sleeves when trekking in the forest/jungle.

 Southern and central China is home to some quite venomous snakes including king cobras and kraits.
 Wear sturdy shoes or boots when trekking.